jaywunder/edu-Javascript-Basics/README.md

  - `===` equal to
  - `!==` not equal to
  - `&&` "and" connects two conditions.
 Both conditions must be true for the condition to return true
  - `||` "or" connects two conditions.
-Only one condition or both must be true to return true
+One or both conditions must be true to return true

 ### `for loops`